jaymutuku/hugo-netlify-blog/content/posts/2020-05-05-change-icon-color-gimp/index.md

 draft: false
 ---

-The theme of this blog is black and white.So I wanted all images and icons appearing here to match as well.
+A while ago I wanted to change colored images and icons to black - white using `gimp`.

-Some of the images(most of them) like the preview image here and also the `gimp` black and white were easier to find online.
-The challenge here was for the ones I couldn't find!So I figured out an easier way around this.Of course using gimp.
-Free and easier to use image editing software.

-Am using fedora,operating system.Since it comes with fedora distribution.The installation is as easy as:
+I was using fedora(operating system).Since it comes with fedora distribution.The installation is as easy as:

 ```
 $ sudo dnf install gimp